jacky1999cn2000/missing-manual-for-css3/chapter3/readme.md

 * Child Selectors
   * Unlike a descendant selector, which applies to all descendants of a tag (children, grandchildren, and so on), the child selector lets you specify which child of which parent you mean. e.g. `body > h2`
   * CSS also includes some very specific pseudo-classes for selecting child elements.
-They let you fine-tune your selectors for many di erent arrangements of HTML.
+They let you fine-tune your selectors for many different arrangements of HTML.
     * :first-child pseudo-element lets you select and format just the first of however many children an element may have.
-    * `h1:first-child` This selector applies to *any <h1> tag that is a first child*.
+    * `h1:first-child` This selector applies to *any* `<h1>` *tag that is a first child*.
     * `li:last-child li:nth-child li:nth-child(odd) li:nth-child(even) li:nth-child(2) li:nth-child(3n) li:nth-child(3n+2)`
     * `p:only-child`